 This is the major for aspiring film- and video-makers.
 The Film + Screen Arts Major is dedicated to the exploration of a variety of media using contemporary digital media and historic analogue and mechanical processes and practices.
 Along with technical instruction, in-depth and constructive critiques, mentoring and extensive hands-on experience, you will develop into a self-aware and mature film practitioner.

-Situated within Emily Carr University of Art + Design, and housed in the Faculty of Design + Dynamic Media, the undergraduate programme Bachelor of Media Arts in Film + Media Arts provides a theoretical, historical and critical framework within which students master the conceptual and practical skills for producing film, video, moving image, sound and other media works for screens - theatrical, televisual exhibition and distribution platforms such as online, festival distribution, gallery exhibition, and public art presentation.
-The BMA degree prepares students for professional practice in film and media, and for graduate work at the university level.
+This program provides a theoretical, historical and critical framework within which students master the conceptual and practical skills for producing film, video, moving image, sound and other media works for screens: theatrical, televisual exhibition and distribution platforms such as online, festival distribution, gallery exhibition, and public art presentation.
+It prepares students for professional practice in film and media, and for graduate work at the university level.
 Students are encouraged to develop their artistic voice within a context of artistic expression, formal exploration, and engagement with social and political issues.
 A dual emphasis on studio and critical and cultural studies endows the student with breadth across these areas.

-Our priority is critical making , having our students find their voice and make media works that have informed content and relevant form.
+Our priority is critical making, having our students find their voice and produce media works that have informed content and relevant form.
 We teach our students to have a depth of conceptual understanding and technical facility with decisions around their choice of form and content that best expresses their ideas and stories.
 Their work is disseminated in the best medium for what they are creating and building toward, be it cinema-based, gallery practice and/or web oriented.

 You will join a community of highly skilled practitioners and creative problem-solvers, with the knowledge to enter a diversity of professional visual media arts fields.